-There are two types of wall mount furnace – one that is fuelled by gas and another that is powered solely by electricity.
+There are two types of wall mount furnace – one that is fueled by gas and another that is powered solely by electricity.
 Gas wall furnaces produce warmth in the home by using a heat exchanger to heat the air.
 They generally have a single blower fan that sucks in air through one vent and passes it out through another vent once it has gone through the heating system.
 Some furnaces grab the air in through a top vent and out through a vent down below whilst some operate in the opposite direction.
 In gas furnaces, hot gas from the burners heats the air supply pulled into the system, releasing warm air back out into the room.
 The burnt gas is then released externally from the home through a small chimney to ensure no wastage is left lingering from the burnt fuel.

 An electric wall furnace is significantly different to the gas alternative.
 This is because electric wall furnaces function using electric coils which heat the air blown directly on to them.
 An electric coil is a special material that resists the electrical current of a device.
 Once electricity flows through them they become very hot, which is what enables the air to be warm when in contact with the coils.
 Electric wall furnaces can be seen as much easier to install because they do not need a chimney or gas piping to operate.
 There is not much of a difference economically-speaking with these two types of furnace.
 Gas operated wall furnaces cost almost the same as electric furnaces.
 However, there are specific models that have lower costs than others.